Looking up a list of awesome toys for men might feel a little childish at first, but fear not, good sir:

 Fortunately, there’s no reason why growing up has to mean getting boring.
 We may not have Peter Pan’s eternal youth, but we do have something that Peter and the Lost Boys never could: disposable income.

-That’s why I’ve taken the liberty of rounding up 43 toys for men that are so fun, cool and entertaining, they could make even Rufio relish adulthood.
+That’s why I’ve taken the liberty of rounding up 42 cool toys for adults that are so fun and entertaining, they could make even Rufio relish adulthood.

 Because there’s no damn reason why getting older has to mean having less fun.

-Not to be confused with “Adult Toys for Freaky Men” (this is not that kind of blog)
+(Not to be confused with “fun and freaky adult toys” — this is not that kind of blog)

 Electronic Toys for Men